shihuang047/crossRanger/README.md

 ***
 crossRanger = Cross-application of Ranger models.

 This R package provides functions for the Random Forests modeling of multiple microbiome datasets.
-Specifically, this package allows cross-application and comparison of Random Forest models where the model performance can be compared and visualized and important features of multiple models will selected respectively, compared and visualized.
+Specifically, this package allows cross-application and comparison of Random Forest models where the models will be cross-applied, the model performance in both training and testing will be analysis and important features of multiple models will be selected respectively for cross-datasets comparisons and visualization.

 ## Authors ##
 Shi Huang, UC San Diego